 To maximize the delivery of business value, we need to transcend project thinking and embrace an Agile Mindset.

 #1 - Move from Project Thinking to Value Stream Thinking

-If we step back and view the activity of the organization from a distance, we can see that there is a continuous stream of business needs or requests that are satisfied or delivered by groups of mostly technical people.
+If we step back and view the activity of the organization from a distance, we can see that there is a continuous stream of business needs or requests that are satisfied or delivered by groups of mostly technical people with cross-functional skills.
 Each request may be slightly different, but combined they represent "work" that needs to be completed.
 This is the value stream of the organization.
 The value stream looks more like a factory than a bunch of one-off projects.